home-assistant/home-assistant.io/source/_components/binary_sensor.axis.markdown

 ha_release: "0.44"
 ---

-The `Axis` platform allows you to get data from your [Axis](https://www.axis.com/) binary sensors from within Home Assistant.
+The `Axis` platform allows you to get data from your [Axis](https://www.axis.com/) devices from within Home Assistant.

 See the [Axis main component](/components/axis/) for configuration instructions.